4 top tips to thrive in the modern workplace

 The real impact of remote work

-This shows that reaching the right balance of flexibility while ensuring that workers don't feel isolated or disenfranchised may not be an easy feat for businesses.
+This shows that reaching the right balance of flexibility while ensuring that workers don't feel disenfranchised or overwhelmed may not be an easy feat for businesses.

-Choose a model that works for your workers
+Choose a model that works for your employees

 Put wellbeing first

-Work-related stress, depression and anxiety are reportedly responsible for the loss of 12.8 million working days per year.
-Keeping on top of team morale, workloads, and a team's general sentiment in a remote workplace is even harder for managers.
+Work-related stress, depression and anxiety were reportedly responsible for the loss of 17 million days in 2021 and 2022.⁴ Keeping on top of team morale, workloads, and a team's general sentiment in a remote workplace is even harder for managers.

 Making time for mental health check-ins, implementing policies whereby managers don't send emails or messages out of hours, and encouraging switching-off times and better boundaries around working hours can significantly help facilitate better wellbeing.